erniebrodeur/godu/README.md

 - The root directory total appears last
 - Sizes are displayed in KB by default, or human-readable format with `-h`

-## How It Works

-`godu` walks the directory tree and calculates disk usage by:

-1. **Block-aligned calculation**: File sizes are rounded up to the nearest 4KB block to match actual disk usage
-2. **Accumulative sizing**: Each file's size is added to all parent directories up to the scan root
-3. **Permission handling**: Unreadable directories are silently skipped rather than causing errors
-4. **Depth filtering**: Only directories within the specified depth limit are included in output

-## Performance

-`godu` is designed to be fast and memory-efficient:

-- Single-pass directory traversal
-- Minimal memory allocation
-- Efficient path handling
-- Graceful error recovery

-## Compatibility

-`godu` aims to be compatible with standard Unix `du` behavior:

-- Same output format and ordering
-- Similar size calculations (block-aligned)
-- Comparable command-line interface
-- Cross-platform support

 ## Contributing

 1. Fork the repository